Skip to content

 # ...
 RQ worker loop ...

-• Gunicorn preload mode - the agent’s asyncio loop is per-worker.
-Preload is fine, but each worker still opens its own WebSocket after fork.
+• Gunicorn preload mode — the agent’s asyncio loop is per-worker.
+Preload is fine; each worker opens its own WebSocket after fork.